Battle of Tarakan (1945): Allied strategy

+Planning for the attack on Tarakan

-The primary objective for the Allied attack on Tarakan (code-named "Oboe One") was to secure and develop the island's airstrip so that it could be used to provide air cover for subsequent landings in Brunei, Labuan and Balikpapan.
+The primary objective for the Allied attack on Tarakan was to secure and develop the island's airstrip so that it could be used to provide air cover for subsequent landings in Brunei, Labuan and Balikpapan.
 The secondary objective for the operation was to secure Tarakan's oilfields and bring them into operation as a source of oil for the Allied forces in the theatre.
 The 3rd Company, Technical Battalion, KNIL was responsible for this.

 The 9th Division and 26th Brigade headquarters were responsible for planning the invasion of Tarakan.
 This work began in early March when both units had arrived at Morotai, and the final plans were completed on 24 April.
 The planners' work was hampered by poor working conditions and difficulties in communicating with General MacArthur's General Headquarters at Leyte.
 As part of the planning process each of Tarakan's hills was assigned a code name (for instance "Margy" and "Sykes"); during the Australian Army's campaigns in New Guinea geographic features had been named on an ad hoc basis, and it was hoped that selecting names prior to the battle would improve the precision of subsequent planning and communications.

+The Allied planners possessed detailed intelligence on Tarakan and its defenders.
+This intelligence had been gathered from a variety of sources which included signals intelligence, photographic reconnaissance flights and Dutch colonial officials.
+During the planning process the Allies believed that Tarakan was defended by a force of 4,000 men, including two infantry battalions.
+This estimate was considerably reduced shortly before the invasion when it was learned that one of the Japanese battalions had departed the island.